OTCExchange/OTCE-ICO-GENERATOR/README.md

 Rather than generating the ABI and bytecode of ICO.sol each time time a contract is deployed, the ABI and bytecode are simply hardcoded in the app.js file.
 The Web3 Javascript library is used to allow the webpage to deploy and interact with contracts.

-how to deploy
+# HOW TO DEPLOY
 Simply upload the /build folder to a webserver.
 No configuration is necessary.

-how to play around with this yourself
+# how to play around with this yourself
 Install truffle with webpack and cd to an empty directory

-truffle init webpack
+# truffle init webpack

 Copy the contents of the /app and /contracts directories in this repository to those folders in your truffle project